ww44ss/ww44ss.github.io/_posts/blog/2016-10-10-Second Presidential Debate.md

 {% endhighlight %}

-I had to manually add annotation.- couldn't find an easy way to automate that.
-Using just "high senitment" words, while interesting, doesn't really tell a narrative.
-Using the full text was just too long to read in a .GIF format.
+To make the animation effectively communicate the flow of the debate, I had to manually add annotated text.
+I couldn't find an easy way to automate this.
+Using just "high senitment" words, while interesting, didn't tell a narrative, and using the full text was too much to read in a .GIF format.
 So in this case I have paraphrased the text.

 This solution, while adequate here, has the problem that it doesn't scale (If I were to annotate each line it could, but that would take more time than I have).
 Here are the annotations.